Want to add texture and interest to your room – without grout?! Here’s How to Hang a Peel & Stick Tile Accent Wall.

 Your wall should be clean, dry, and smooth prior to applying the tile.
 If it’s textured, you can sand a bit and then wipe clean with a dry cloth.

-If you are working over a stove, consider using a degreaser to remove any grease build up from cooking.
+- If you are working over a stove, consider using a degreaser to remove any grease build up from cooking.
+Follow the bottle’s instructions and be sure that the wall is 100% dry before hanging tile!

 How to Hang a Peel & Stick Tile Accent Wall